ArdanaLabs/dUSD/docs/reasoning/dusd-spec-onchain.md

 - the time stamp of the debt is updated
 	- the time window of the tx is not too large (maybe an hour or a day)
 	- the time stamp is set to a time within that window
-	- the new time zone is after the last
+	- the new time stamp is after the last
 		(this is probably redundant as even a naive implementation would just require negative tokens to be sent to the buffer which the node will reject anyway)